 Contagious by Jonah Berger is a thoughtful look at the top 6 principles of virality, recommended to me by my own writing teacher.
 What makes products and ideas catch on?
 How does a creative successfully spread the word about his or her work?
 Berger addresses these questions and more in his book.
 Although this book is written more from a general marketing angle, the powerful principles within it are extremely helpful and relevant to writers who want their ideas and words to spread.

-The Elements of Writing by Strunk & White is a classic guide for all writers.
+The Elements of Style by Strunk & White is a classic guide for all writers.
 The authors, big believers in the power of precise, accurate, easy-to-read writing have written a book that is itself precise, accurate, and easy-to-read.
 I have kept this pocket-sized book with me for over a decade.
 It’s one of the foundational texts for teaching writers about usage, composition, form, and style.

 Other notable books for writers